Jakus23/non/README.md

 Frame
 -----
-A simple mindmap, using just frames:
+A simple mind-map, using frames:

 ```
 Stakeholder